-You may read that it’s important not to start political discussions, unless they are introduced into conversation first.
+You may read that it’s important not to start political discussions while travelling in Myanmar, unless they are introduced into conversation first.
 While this is true, the name ‘Aung San Suu Kyi’ passes the lips of a local before you know it and in public too.
 Politics is no longer limited to extremely private discussions (maybe the more heated ones are).
-A local friend privately told me that it is ok to speak out against a situation or a person if you can back up your story.
-I am not sure how true this is or she is just a little rebel!
+A Burmese friend privately told me that it is ok to speak out against a situation or a person if you can back up your story.
+I am not sure how true this is or she is just a rebel.

 I’ve been told of stories from Chinese and Indians who, although born in Myanmar, are unable to visit the land where their grand-fathers and great-grand fathers are from as the government has made it difficult and expensive to obtain and visa/permit and a passport.
 I’ve heard terms of ‘stupid’ and ‘greedy’ used in relation to the government and all without me asking.

 The Burmese are always eagerly awaiting greater changes and wanted us to share with them what people in our country thought about Myanmar.
 As one of the first Myanmar travel blogs there on the ground, things were a little different back then as locals eagerly awaited change in the form of Aung San Suu Kyi’s Democratic Party one day being elected, and her position of power being more cemented.
 Locals were all too keen to know what you thought and how much you knew, pointing out ‘The Lady’ and her father out on posters, book and newspapers.
 My limited conversation was always along the lines of: